-Will there be Red Dead Online microtransactions?
+Are there Red Dead Online microtransactions?

-How will Red Dead Online microtransactions work?
+How do Red Dead Online microtransactions work?

 What can I buy with Red Dead Online microtransactions?

 Interestingly, you can earn Gold Bars in Red Dead Online too, without having to pay any real money for them, but according to Reddit users (opens in new tab) it'll take you around eight hours of play to earn yourself one, single, Gold Bar.
-So if you wanted to buy something special, like fast travel from your camp for example, which costs 112, you're looking at having to clock almost 900 hours to earn that amount.
+So if you wanted to buy something special, like fast travel from your camp for example, which costs 112 Gold Bars, you're looking at having to clock almost 900 hours to earn that amount.
 Or you can reach level 65 in Red Dead Online of course.

-Want some more help?
-Then check out our essential Red Dead Online tips to know before you play.
+Looking for more help?
+Then check out our essential Red Dead Redemption 2 tips in the video below: